swiftlang/swift-evolution/proposals/nnnn-definition-visibility.md

 * Incremental compilation (typical of debug builds) allows the compiler to avoid emitting symbols for `fileprivate` and `private` functions if they aren't needed elsewhere in the file, for example because all of their uses have been inlined (or there were no uses).
 * Whole-module optimization (WMO) allows the definitions of `internal` , `fileprivate`, and `private` functions to be available to other source files in the same module.
 The compiler may choose not to emit symbols for `internal`, `fileprivate`, or `private` entities at all if they aren't needed.
 (For example, because they've been inlined into all callers)
 * Cross-module optimization (CMO) allows the definitions of functions to be made available to clients in other modules.
 The "conservative" form of CMO, which has been enabled by the Swift Package Manager since Swift 5.8, does this primarily for `public` functions.
 A more aggressive form of cross-module optimization can also make the definitions of `internal`, `fileprivate`, or `private` entities available to clients (for the compiler's use only!).
 * [Embedded Swift](https://github.com/swiftlang/swift-evolution/blob/main/visions/embedded-swift.md) relies on WMO and the aggressive CMO described above.
 It will also avoid emitting symbols to binaries unless they appear to be needed, which helps reduce code size.
-It is also necessary, because Embedded Swift cannot create symbols for certain
+It is also necessary, because Embedded Swift cannot create symbols for certain functions, such as unspecialized generic functions.

 The same Swift source code may very well be compiled in a number of different ways at different times: debug builds often use incremental compilation, release builds generally use WMO and conservative CMO, and an embedded build would use the more aggressive CMO.
 The differences in symbol availability and the use of function definitions by clients don't generally matter.
 It is expected that the default behavior may shift over time: for example, the build system might enable progressively more aggressive CMO to improve performance.